gram-data/gram-js/docs/_guides/gram-parse.md

 name: gram-parse
 ---

-# Gram Parse

-From text to AST.
+Parse text into an AST.